 Who is “Owner” in Chrome OS

-The first user who logs into a Chromebook becomes the “Owner” user of that Chromebook.
+The first user who logs into a Chromebook becomes the “Owner” user.
 This is similar to the Administrator accounts on other computers.

 Here are a few things that only an Owner user can do on a Chromebook: